 Finding Philly Condos for Rent may seem daunting to some, however, we have the knowledge, resources and motivation to help make it the easiest possible process for you!
 There are a number of different elements to consider when looking for a rental that can be confusing and overwhelming.
 With our help, we can narrow it down for you and really focus on what areas and realistic budgets you should be considering.

 Here are some tips and suggestions going into the process:

-Another important thing that one should know before renting is what is required of you to apply with.
-Typically, with submitting an application you will need to provide a valid copy of an ID, proof of income showing that you make sufficient funds or have sufficient funds to cover the apartment, credit/background check (ran by landlord or tenant’s agent depending on situation).
-Application fees typically run from $30-$60 bucks per applicant.
+Another important thing that one should know before renting is what is required of you to apply.
+Typically, with submitting an application you will need to provide a valid copy of an ID, proof of income showing that you make sufficient funds or have sufficient funds to cover the apartment, and a credit/background check (ran by landlord or tenant’s agent depending on situation).
+Application fees typically run from $30-$100 per applicant.
 If you are an incoming student, do not be intimidated by these requirements.
-Co-signers are almost always accepted if you need to show proof of someone else making funds that can sign off for you.
-Once accepted, depending on the property you will need to either put down first month’s rent, last month’s and 1 months security upon lease signing.
+Co-signers are almost always accepted.
+Once accepted, you will need to put down first month’s rent, last month’s rent, and 1 months security deposit upon lease signing.
 Some rental buildings have specials where you just need to submit $500 to secure the deposit or something along those lines.
 Feel free to reach out to discuss that in more depth.